Zounds: History

 The band split up in late 1982, Steve Lake disaffected with the anarchist music scene in general and the band worn out from touring.
 Bass player and vocalist Steve Lake and guitarist Laurence Wood continued to work together for a while as The World Service with original Zounds member Nick Godwin, whilst drummer Josef Porter joined The Mob and later Blyth Power.
 Lake continued work as a solo artist recording two albums with Nick Godwin and Brian Pugsley.
 Zounds occasionally reform for benefit gigs with a line-up augmented by Protag (formerly of Instant Automatons, Alternative TV and Blyth Power) and drummer Stick (previously of Dirt, Doom and Extreme Noise Terror).
 A remixed version of the band's song "This Land" was released in 2001 as a CD single benefit for the McLibel support campaign.
-In 2005 the Go All The Way EP was released with tracks from an aborted second album, with tracks commenting on the USA's War on Terror.
+In 2005 the Go All The Way EP was released with tracks from an aborted second album, with tracks commenting on the USA's war on terror.

 In 2007 Zounds reformed.
 Steve Lake recruited Paul O'Donnell (bass) and Paul Gilbert (drums) from The Evil Presleys, a "primal rock n roll" band that they were in together (with guitarist Andy Parker).
 The reformed Zounds then played sporadic gigs over the next two years including "The Feeding of the 5000" at Shepherd's Bush Empire in London and the Carling Academy, Birmingham (both with guitarist Dominic Dominion).

 In 2010 the band began playing more extensively across the UK and Europe, completing two short European tours.
 The first was for a week in April (the Netherlands and Belgium) and the second was from 17 September to 3 October mainly in Germany, plus gigs in the Netherlands, Poland and Italy.

 In 2011, they completed a new album, The Redemption of Zounds, which was available for download from 10 July, on CD from 26 July on Overground Records and on vinyl in the US on Brokenrekids from September that year.

-The band split up again in 2025, playing their final show headlining Means To An End festival at the 1 in 12 Club in Bradford on October 18th 2025.
+The band split up again in 2025, playing their final show headlining Search For The Sun festival at Toscadura in Montreal on November 1st 2025.
 Steve Lake had officially labelled it "the last time I perform with Zounds" earlier in the year.